LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/arrays/array-methods.rst

 The ending index is optional.
 If it is left out, ``slice`` returns a new array that includes everything from the starting index to the end of the original array.

-If both indices are included in the parentheses ``()``, the new array contains everything from the starting index up to BUT NOT INCLUDING the ending index.
+If both indices are used, the new array contains everything from the starting index up to BUT NOT INCLUDING the ending index.

 .. sourcecode:: js